hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 I still need to flesh out all of the skeletons and add all of the Resilience Engineering and Mathematics in here.
 Rest assured, I will probably get to that.
 I have every intention!
 But I don't control the future.

-Anyways, if you're reading this and have suddenly realized that the blog post is old enough to go to school and I have yet to remove this notice, please find me somewhere on the internet and poke me about it.
+Anyways, if you're reading this and have suddenly realised that the blog post is old enough to go to school and I have yet to remove this notice, please find me somewhere on the internet and poke me about it.